prytoegrian/check-break/README.md

 - this change is in the public API scope.

 ## Usage
-This tool is based upon `git`, and particularly on diff between two point.
+This tool is based upon `git`, and particularly on diff between two points.
 Thus, the syntax is as follows :
 ```sh
 executable [path_to_git_repository] [starting_point] [ending_point]
 ```